Regional Partnerships - giving regional Victorians a real say23/04/2018

 - Major investments in regional road and rail projects which were top of the list in many regions, as well as funding for Partnership specific projects including

-The Great South Coast Regional Partnership's 2017 Regional Assembly and consultation process confirmed many of the Partnership's initial priorities but also identified new issues which have been put forward as priorities in the 2018/19 Government Budget process.
-View the Great South's Partnership's 2017 priorities.
+The Ovens Murray Regional Partnership’s 2017 Regional Assembly and consultation process confirmed many of the Partnership’s initial priorities but also identified new issues which have been put forward as priorities in the 2018/19 Government Budget process.
+Read the Ovens Murray Partnership’s 2017 priorities.